U.S. trade regulator will not appeal Qualcomm case to Supreme Court

 “I continue to believe that the district court’s conclusion that Qualcomm violated the antitrust laws was entirely correct and that the court of appeals erred in concluding otherwise,” she added.

-Speaking for Qualcomm, General Counsel Don Rosenberg said: “We are pleased that the case is over and the Ninth District Court of Appeal’s unanimous decision stands.”
+Speaking for Qualcomm, General Counsel Don Rosenberg said: “We are pleased that the case is over and the Ninth Circuit Court of Appeal’s unanimous decision stands.”

 “Now, more than ever, we must preserve the fundamental incentives to innovate and compete,” he added.

-Note: (This story corrects after company clarifies name of court in penultimate paragraph is Ninth Circuit not Ninth District)